scipy-lectures/scientific-python-lectures/CONTRIBUTING.rst

 * pandas
 * seaborn

-For a complete list of requirements with the versions presently used to build the SciPy lecture notes, see ``requirements.txt``.
+For a complete list of requirements with information on the versions presently used to build the SciPy lecture notes, see ``requirements.txt``.

 |